 Why submit an abstract?

-As a respected global event with a 34-year heritage, the conference is an ideal platform to demonstrate thought-leadership and operational experience, or showcase your product or service to a large global audience of technical experts.
+As a respected global event with a 40-year heritage, the conference is an ideal platform to demonstrate thought-leadership and operational experience, and showcase your innovation and impact to the industry.

 How do I submit an abstract?